 While you are recovering from a tummy tuck, you will need to stay flexed at the waist (in a hunched over position) for the first 3 weeks to allow the abdomen to properly heal.
 You are to avoid overexerting yourself for about 4-6 weeks.
 This is the time for you to relax, heal, and take care of yourself.

 You will also need to wear a “compression garment” for about 6 weeks after surgery.
 This is a tight piece of clothing that will help keep the swelling down and keep fluid from building up.
 It also provides comfort and makes you feel more supported and stable.

 The majority of the swelling will be gone after 6 weeks.
 It is important to stick with your scar care routine which Dr. Mason will teach you.

 Do celebrate your decision.
 Do enjoy your new tummy.
 Do allow your confidence to skyrocket.
 Do take time to properly heal and take care of yourself.
 Don’t push yourself too hard.
 Don’t skip scar care or wearing of your compression garment.

 A tummy tuck will not prevent or cause problems with you getting pregnant.
-However, if you do get pregnant or gain significant weight after undergoing a tummy tuck surgery your risk undoing the results due to stretching.
-As a result, you might need another surgery to correct these changes.
-This is why Dr. Mason recommends that you wait until you are done having children to have a tummy tuck procedure.
+However, if you do get pregnant or gain significant weight after undergoing a tummy tuck surgery, you risk undoing the results due to stretching.